Lasting Power of Attorney

-What Is Lasting Power Of Attorney ( “LPA” ) ?
+What Is A Lasting Power Of Attorney ( “LPA” )?

-Lasting Power of Attorney or LPA is a legal instrument to allow another (“your donee”) to act on your behalf in the event that you lose the mental capacity to make your own decisions in the future.
+A Lasting Power of Attorney (“LPA”) is a legal instrument to allow another (“your donee”) to act on your behalf in the event that you lose the mental capacity to make your own decisions in the future.
 This allows you, as a Donor, to make a considered choice as to who your Donee should be.

 There are two LPA forms available from the website of the Office of the Public Guardian.
 Form 1 is a simplified form that may be filled in by yourself, while Form 2 will require drafting by lawyers.

-If you wish to make an LPA and appoint someone to act as your donee, kindly fix an appointment at any of our 12 island-wide branches for a free 15-minute consultation.
-Our lawyers at Hoh Law Corporation will provide you with professional assistance, and will advise you on which form you will need to fill in.
+If you wish to make an LPA and appoint someone to act as your donee, kindly fix an appointment at any of our 10 branches for a free 15-minute consultation.
+Our lawyers at Hoh Law Corporation will provide you with professional assistance, and duly advise you on how to proceed with the necessary forms.

-The powers to your Donee under an LPA are only activated when the Donor loses mental capacity and not at the time of execution of the LPA.
+The powers given to your Donee under an LPA are only activated when the Donor loses mental capacity, and not at the time of execution of the LPA.

-An LPA enables the Donee to have powers in relation to 2 major aspects on behalf of the Donor, namely: personal welfare as well as property & affairs matters.
+An LPA enables the Donee to have powers in relation to 2 major aspects on behalf of the Donor, namely: a) personal welfare, and b) property affairs.

 Requirements Of LPA

-The requirements for making an LPA are :
+The requirements for making an LPA are as follows:

 - You must be at least 21 years old